Verified and Tested 05/9/15

 chmod 600 .ssh/authorized_keys

-We could now verify that the key is working by closing the session and typing [email protected] or your servers hostname in your SSH Console.
-Furthermore, for more information you can click “here” to see our How To Generate and Use SSH Keys article.
+We could now verify that the key is working by closing the session and typing [email protected] or your server’s hostname in your SSH Console.
+Furthermore, you can click “here” to see our How To Generate and Use SSH Keys article for more information.

 Basic Firewall Rules

 By default, your Atlantic.Net’s Ubuntu 15.04 Server is not loaded with a firewall.
-However, depending on your preference you may install any of the following: firewalld, iptables, etc. In this part I will be using Firewalld which uses the firewall-cmd tool in order to configure its rules.
+However, depending on your preference, you may install any of the following: firewalld, iptables, etc. In this part, I will be using Firewalld, which uses the firewall-cmd tool to configure its rules.
 We must first install the Firewall service with the following:

 sudo apt-get install firewalld

-Next, we’re going to add a rule to allow the custom SSH Port 5022 that was created earlier so it can access the server publicly.
-At the same time, we’re going to remove the previous default rule allowing SSH access on TCP/22.
+Next, we’re going to add a rule to allow the custom SSH Port 5022 that was created earlier to access the server publicly.
+At the same time, we will remove the previous default rule allowing SSH access on TCP/22.

 sudo firewall-cmd --permanent --add-port=5022/tcp